ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ------
 This list will be less of a surprise.
 Again, though, the same disclaimer applies.
 Variables can be negatively affecting revenue, and this model is not perfect.
 The list confirms the strong connection between budget and revenue.
 After all, why would one be making films if you did not get return on your investment?

 Unsurprisingly, superhero movies and pixar movies make a strong appearance here, with their keywords, studios, genres and crew dominating the list.
+Surprisingly, one production manager, Denny Caira, is a bigger predictor than budget.
+This man clearly has made a name for himself in the industry!

 ~~~~
 ('Denny Caira', 0.037734445)